AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 ## 1. Make sure that SSH is enabled on your router

-You will use the SSH client to send commands to your router from your computer.
+The SSH client is used to send commands to your router from your computer.

 To run the SSH server, the *SSH server* system component must be installed in the Keenetic.
 You can do this on the *General system settings* page in the *Component options* section by clicking the *Component options* button.
 Search for SSH server and install it.
 This will update your Keenetic OS.